AWS ElastiCache vs MemoryDB: Which One Do You Actually Need?

 Rate limitingElastiCacheEphemeral, can regenerate

-Session cacheElastiCacheCan re‑authenticate if lost
+Session cacheElastiCacheCan re‑auth if lost

 Page cacheElastiCacheCan re‑render if lost